Apocalypse (character): Further schemes

 The Hellfire Club later awakens Apocalypse's long-hidden Harbinger from its deep sleep: originally a normal man, whom Apocalypse in the 19th century once left to incubate for 100 years.
 Apocalypse releases his Horseman (Caliban) and his scribe Ozymandias from his possession, to fend for themselves, if they were to survive the coming events.
 Cable with the Avengers battles the Harbinger, but are unable to stop it.
 Apocalypse then appears, activating a bomb inside the Harbinger intended to destroy all of New York, but Cable manages to prevent this disaster.

-When Magneto is disrupting Earth's magnetic field, Apocalypse sends a Skrull impersonating the mutant Astra (having dealt with the original Astra) to stop the Master of Magnetism.

 Intending to start an all-out war between the humans and the subterranean-dwelling Deviants as part of his plan to test the strong, Apocalypse sets off nuclear warheads at Lemuria, causing the Deviants to further mutate.
 Apocalypse launches an attack at San Francisco, using a mentally controlled Deviant, Karkas, now a gigantic monster, that the Eternals are forced to battle.
 Apocalypse is confronted by his centuries-old foe, Ikaris, who now is a Prime Eternal.
 Although Apocalypse defeats Ikaris, the Eternal still succeeds in destroying his ship and thwarting his plan.

 The Twelve

 Supposedly lost diaries of the mutant seer Destiny surfaced, telling of twelve beings that could defeat Apocalypse once and for all.
 Various mutants, all listed in the prophecy, are abducted by Apocalypse's Horsemen including a faction of the Skrulls.
 The Twelve legend was in fact a ruse, orchestrated by Apocalypse himself: once the Twelve are assembled, Apocalypse intended to use them to transform himself into a deity-like entity beyond the Celestials.
 It is revealed at the end of this story arc that Apocalypse's physical form has been burned out due to the vast amount of energies he has under his control, forcing him to wear a bio-armor (like his future counterpart) and now plans to use Nate Grey as a host body for him to move his energy and consciousness into.
 The X-Men confront Apocalypse as he is close to merging with Nate, but are unable to stop him.
-Cyclops pushes Nate Grey out of the way, merging with Apocalypse instead.
+Cyclops pushes Nate out of the way, merging with Apocalypse instead.
 While the merge is successful, Apocalypse's aim for unlimited power is not and he attempts to complete the transformation by warping reality into various scenarios.
 Apocalypse hoped to lure the Twelve into empowering him with their energy, but eventually, the mutants realize their true predicament and Apocalypse teleports away.

 An amnesiac and powerless cyborg Cyclops regains control of the merged form, but Apocalypse begins to re-emerge.
 Jean and Cable are alerted to his location in Egypt, where Jean in the end manages to free Cyclops by telepathically tearing out Apocalypse's essence from her husband's body, rendering Apocalypse in an incorporeal astral form, which Cable apparently destroys using his psimitar.